About FDD’s Lawyers Trip to Israel

 This trip is open to lawyers working in the executive branch, the military and private sector.

-Participants must have a J.D. and are practicing national security law.
+Participants must have a J.D. and be practicing national security law.

 Participants must be between the ages of 30-40 and based in the Washington, DC area.